THIS DATE IN HISTORY: Jan. 1

 1961: Boston Bruins rookie Willie O'Ree, the first black player in League history, scores his first goal.
 He beats Charlie Hodge for what turns out to be the game-winner in the Bruins' 3-2 victory against the Montreal Canadiens at Boston Garden.

 1973: Bobby Orr ties an NHL record for defensemen with six assists in Boston's 8-2 win against the Vancouver Canucks at Pacific Coliseum.
-Orr ties the record set by Babe Pratt in 1944 and matched by Pat Stapleton in 1969.
+Orr ties the record set by Babe Pratt on Jan.
+8, 1944 and matched by Pat Stapleton on March 30, 1969.
 Phil Esposito scores three goals and Johnny Bucyk becomes the first player to score 400 goals for the Bruins.

 1997: The Ottawa Senators defeat the visiting Bruins 3-2 for their first win against Boston since entering the League in 1992.
-The Senators are 0-20-2 against Boston before the victory; the Bruins are the final remaining NHL team the Senators haven't defeated.
+The Senators are 0-20 with two ties against Boston before the victory; the Bruins are the final remaining NHL team the Senators haven't defeated.

 2014: A crowd of 105,491 fans, the largest ever to attend an NHL game, fills Michigan Stadium to see the Toronto Maple Leafs defeat the Detroit Red Wings 3-2 in a shootout to win the 2014 Bridgestone NHL Winter Classic.
 Tyler Bozak scores in the third period to put Toronto ahead 2-1, then gets the winning goal in the third round of the shootout.